F.E.C. Train Watching Areas

 Follow the directions to Pirate Republic, above, but don't turn left onto SW 3 Avenue.
 Instead, continue across the double track and make an immediate right onto Flagler Avenue and pick a spot out of the way.

-Florida East Coast Railway's Fort Lauderdale yard is a small facility with storage tracks for mixed freight that goes to businesses from North Miami to Boca Raton.
+Florida East Coast Railway's Fort Lauderdale yard is a small facility with storage tracks for mixed freight that goes to businesses from Dania Beach to Pompano Beach.
 The old Andrews Avenue intermodal ramp is no longer used as that operation has moved to the new inaccessible Port Everglades intermodal facility between US1 and the Intracoastal Waterway.
 Through-freight trains can be seen flying past from the south end of the industrial area at SW 1st Terrace and SW 33rd Street in view of the large Port Everglades interlocking signal gantry.
-Daytimes see lots of industrial traffic up and down this narrow street to Smurfit Stone while at night their security guard rousts out anybody along here no matter where you stop.
+Daytimes see lots of truck industrial traffic up and down this narrow street to the WestRock recycling facility, while at night their security guard rousts out anybody along here no matter where you stop.
 Just keep clear of the tracks and don't be stupid and you should do fine.

 THERE IS NO WARNING OF APPROACHING THROUGH-TRAINS AND THEY MOVE AT TRACK SPEED!